The Story of

 Evangelist Sister DeBorah Williams,

 The Mother Clyde Memorial West End Garden was birthed from REDEEM Outreach projects.
-Several projects were targeted for 3 populations: the homeless, unemployed, hungry low-income people.
-Master Gardener Sister DeBorah teach these populations, agriculture, arg-business, arg-jobs, urban farmer training., also life skills, Since then, REDEEM Projects has formed three additional annual projects:
+Several projects were targeted for three populations: housing the Homeless, job training for the Unemployed, feeding the Hungry in low-income families.
+Master Gardener Sister DeBorah teaches these-populations agriculture, agri-business, urban farming and life skills.
+Since then, REDEEMED Projects has formed four additional annual projects:

 • West End Farmers Market ATL

-• Park Pride Adopted Parks (fruit orchard and community
+• Park Pride Adopted Parks (fruit orchard and garden)

-The 25 years of services that REDEEM has provided for its many projects have cumulated in numerous awards and accolades including:
+The 30 years of services that REDEEMED has provided for the West End Community and have culminated in numerous awards and accolades including:

 • National Night Out 2010 All-Star Award